Matthew 19

 We don’t know what the Israelite custom was regarding the disposal of this money, but in Babylon, the goods belonged to the girl.
 The father was given the interest or other income on it for life, but he wasn’t allowed to touch the capital, Genesis 31:14-16.

-The purpose of the bride price was to ensure the woman wasn’t being left unsupported if she was widowed.
+The purpose of the bride price was to insure the woman against being left unsupported if she was widowed.
 Without a dowry, they could end up destitute.

-Pharaoh gave his daughter the city of Gezer as a marriage settlement when she married King Solomon, Rebecca, Leah and Rachel were each given a handmaid as a wedding gift from their parents.
+Pharaoh gave his daughter the city of Gezer as a marriage settlement when she married King Solomon, 1 Kings 9:16.
+Rebecca, Leah and Rachel were each given a handmaid as a wedding gift from their parents.
 The sum of money or goods was registered in the marriage contract.

 If it was money that the husband wanted to invest, he contracted to repay his wife the full amount, plus one-third interest.
 If it was something that would depreciate, such as clothing or household goods, the husband only had to repay one-fifth of the original value.